Home YouTube Instagram Bluesky Twitter Facebook Shop

 A Brief Intro & The Band

 Spurred on by numerous conflicts and war across the world, Airbridge main man Lorenzo Bedini assembled a 'prog supergroup' with the aim of recording and releasing 'Do You Wonder..?' to raise much needed funds for Amnesty International.
 He teamed with Amanda Lehmann to write this quite wonderful ten-minute song, 'Do You Wonder?'.
-Also joining this stellar line-up is guitarist Zal Cleminson (Alex Harvey Band, Nazareth), drummer Fudge Smith (Steve Hackett, Pendragon) and guitarist Billy McGonnagle (Orphans Of The Ash), while Solstice's Andy Glass has mastered.
+Also joining this stellar line-up is guitarist Zal Cleminson (Alex Harvey Band, Nazareth), drummer Fudge Smith (Steve Hackett, Pendragon) and guitarist Billy McGonagle (Orphans Of The Ash), while Solstice's Andy Glass has mastered.

 The Story...
 In Lorenzo's own words